South African Chamber of Commerce in Japan

 Board of Directors |

-Simon Farrell (Chairman) Simon was based in Cape Town for about eight years as a foreign correspondent for US and UK publications.
-He also travelled around South Africa to report on business, society and lifestyle for the local press.
-He was inspired to write two books: South Africa Chic, published by Didier Millet in 2008, and Top Getaways in Southern Africa, published by Reader’s Digest in 2000.
-Simon's fondest memory is being introduced to SA President Nelson Mandela at Cape Town Press Club in October 1996. |
+| Simon Farrell (Chairman) Simon is a South African citizen who was based in Cape Town for about eight years as a foreign correspondent for US and UK publications.
+He also reported on business, crime, and lifestyle for the local press.
+Simon was inspired to write two books: South Africa Chic, published by Didier Millet in 2008, and Top Getaways in Southern Africa, published by Reader’s Digest in 2000.
+Simon's fondest SA memory is being introduced to President Nelson Mandela at Cape Town Press Club in October 1996.
+He is also co-founding publisher of a medium-size media and communications company in Tokyo; statutory auditor of The Foreign Correspondents’ Club of Japan; and a director of the Japan Market Expansion Competition, William Adams Club and Animal Refuge Kansai. |

 |

-Riaan le Roux / Director Ex officio Riaan acts as liaison between the SACCJ Board and the South African Embassy in Japan. |
+Paul Siljeur / Director Ex officio Mr. Siljeur acts as liaison between the SACCJ Board and the South African Embassy in Japan. |